There are now 2 possible online modes for units:

-- Students are able to (1) iIntegrate knowledge of epidemiology, anatomy, pathophysiology, clinical presentations, natural history, diagnostic and therapeutic principles with specified core conditions and presentations in the high-risk foot; (2) interpret appropriate medical imaging techniques for high-risk foot conditions affecting the foot and ankle; (3) demonstrate the appropriate patient assessment skills affecting the high risk foot, including neurovascular, dermatology and wound assessments. assessments conditions affecting the high-risk foot and ankle; (4) assess impact of presenting problem on patients health acknowledging their individual context and preferences.; (5) integrate the application of scientific knowledge for the assessment, management and treatment of common high-risk foot conditions whilst also utilising suitable risk assessment tools where available.; (6) develop clinical problem-solving skills to formulate differential diagnoses and recognise clinical priorities; (7) develop understanding of prinicples of communication with patients, colleagues and other health professionals; (8) explain diagnoses, investigations, management options and prognosis in a systematic and logical manner.; (9) refer patients to appropriate resources for further education; (10) develop an understanding of the diversity in different populations in common high risk foot conditions affecting the foot and ankle.; (11) display professional behaviour in a variety of clinical/educational settings; and (12) identify opportunities for collaboration and teamwork and referral to health professionals in delivering patient centred healthcare..
+Students are able to (1) integrate knowledge of epidemiology, anatomy, pathophysiology, clinical presentations, natural history, diagnostic and therapeutic principles with specified core conditions and presentations in the high-risk foot; (2) interpret appropriate medical imaging techniques for high-risk foot conditions affecting the foot and ankle; (3) demonstrate the appropriate patient assessment skills affecting the high-risk foot, including neurovascular, dermatology and wound assessments. and other assessment conditions affecting the high-risk foot and ankle; (4) assess impact of presenting problem on patient's health, acknowledging their individual context and preferences; (5) integrate the application of scientific knowledge for the assessment, management and treatment of common high-risk foot conditions while also utilising suitable risk assessment tools where available; (6) develop clinical problem-solving skills to formulate differential diagnoses and recognise clinical priorities; (7) develop understanding of principles of communication with patients, colleagues and other health professionals; (8) explain diagnoses, investigations, management options and prognoses in a systematic and logical manner.; (9) refer patients to appropriate resources for further education; (10) develop an understanding of the diversity in different populations in common high-risk foot conditions affecting the foot and ankle; (11) display professional behaviour in a variety of clinical/educational settings; and (12) identify opportunities for collaboration and teamwork and referral to health professionals in delivering patient-centred health care.

-- Typically this unit is assessed in the following ways: (1) assignment; (2) written examination; and (3) in-training assessment.
+Indicative assessments in this unit are as follows: (1) assignment; (2) written examination; and (3) in-training assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)